OWASP/www-project-sbom-forum/index.md

 ## Weekly Meetings

 We meet every Friday at 1:00 PM ET for general meetings.
 At these meetings, we discuss issues that are currently inhibiting use of SBOMs by private and public sector organizations in general.
 All are welcome to join.
 Email <tom@tomalrich.com> to be added to the mailing list and to receive the meeting invitations.
-Running meeting notes are here.
+Running meeting notes are [here](https://docs.google.com/document/d/1yqaVzV5U33Lbhb7bANWPIxSwoU3F_xLrCt05SU5yTkE/edit){:target="_blank"}.

 We are currently working on these documents.
 Anyone is welcome to comment or suggest changes to them: